 - A treatment!
-This may include adjustments, soft tissue work, and modalities such as electric stimulation and ultrasound
+This may include adjustments, soft tissue work, and modalities such as electric stimulation and ultrasound.

 - A concise and individualized treatment plan, based on the information collected during your visit.
 Rehabilitative stretches and exercises may also be utilized based on your needs.

 Any visits after the first will typically last up to 30 minutes.
 We are happy to schedule longer visits for those who need more time with their chiropractic doctor.

 What conditions can be improved with Chiropractic care?